 I love RescueTime.
 It tracks what I do automatically, like what internet sites and applications I’m on.
 It also categorizes them on a range of productivity.
 I love it.
 I tried Toggl briefly, and it does what it should great—but I don’t like manual time-tracking as much.

 I love Duolingo.
 I can learn new languages in a fun, interactive way.
 It has a feature to translate books too.
 You can connect with your friends, and see whose leading in learning.

 I so love Notability.
 I used to use Mead notebook binders.
 But I saw college peers use iPads to take notes and a couple years in, I decided I wanted to use that too.
 Notability is my app of choice and was worth the $10 or so for me.
 There’s an app for both the iPad and Mac (which are purchased separately).
 I like being able to view notes on my Mac and write in a different note on my iPad.
 I also used the Apple Pencil with this.
 Notability can also export notes in different formats and backup notes to Google Drive, Dropbox, and cloud sites.

 OneNote is also a cool note-taking app.
 I did not like the syncing with OneDrive.
 It seemed too slow.
 Notability syncs with iCloud, which I worry about, but Notability did work well.
 OneNote also has an infinite page, and I prefer multiple pages, like in a Word document, because it makes more sense when printing notes.
 However, while Notability’s user interface is minimal and appealing, OneNote’s is really attractive and… cute to me.

-Stop, Breathe, & Think is my favorite meditation app.
+Stop, Breathe, & Think is a snazzy meditation app.
 You can do a check-in of how you’re feeling, and it can recommend a meditation.
 You can download ones to do offline.